-Attempt to identify "the health challenge - your 'case'" within the first week of the rotation.
+Identify "the health challenge (your 'case') within the first week of the rotation.

 Once a patient is identified and interviewed, with assistance as needed from your preceptor, you will create a clear question for further exploration (health challenge).
 Using your own interviews with the patient, and the preceptor's knowledge from prior encounters, you will seek to understand the patient as a "whole person" and explore relevant context issues that might impact management of the health challenge.
-Examples of health challenges may be whether or not to take cholesterol-lowering medications with a modestly high LDL, to have triple screening or non-invasive prenatal testing when pregnant, or to trial medical marijuana for pain management.
-The 26 clinical presentations outlined in Appendix F can help guide your choice of topics (and health challenge within).
+Examples of health challenges may be whether to take cholesterol-lowering medications with a modestly high LDL, to have triple screening or non-invasive prenatal testing when pregnant, or to trial medical marijuana for pain management.
+The 26 clinical presentations outlined in Appendix I can help guide your choice of topics (and health challenge within).
 It is our preference, but not mandatory, that your health challenge falls into one of these categories - they are there as a guide.